 Subscribe to our YouTube channel for more great design tutorials and creative content.

-1. Downloading the Procreate brushes from your Design Cuts account
+1. How to download Procreate brushes on iPad from your Design Cuts account?

 Next, go to View Files under the Chalk Dust Brush Kit for Procreate and you’re going to find a link that looks something like this.
 Tap on it to download all the files.